kulpojke/nr218/docs/final_proj.md

 # NR 218 - Introduction to GIS Final Project

+You will work in groups of $3 \pm 1$ to answer a question or test a hypothesis of your choosing.

 ## Learning Goals

 - Use GIS to solve a practical problem of your own design